denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-patent, filed on behalf of Burroughs Corporation, Herman Epstein and Frank Innes described an “electrographic printer” involving an “electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible” [Figure 4].[^40] The electrographic printer anticipated the modern photocopier in that it proposed to use dusting inks to reveal the static charge.
+patent, filed on behalf of Burroughs Corporation, Herman Epstein and Frank Innes described an “electrographic printer” involving an “electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible.”[^40] The electrographic printer anticipated the modern photocopier in that it proposed to use dusting inks to reveal the static charge.
 Rather than encoding its data into another representation, such as the Baudot code, the printer traced human-legible letter shapes directly onto tape.
 A small printing head would convert binary input into a five-by-seven grid of electromagnetic charges rendering the English alphabet.
 Such magnetic shapes  were then made apparent by combining them with a “recording medium” that had the “correct physical properties to adhere to the electrostatic latent images.”[^41] A light dusting of powder ink would reveal the otherwise imperceptible magnetic inscription.
 Tape and paper configurations could thus achieve a measure of literal analogy.

 Advances in magnetic storage found their way into small businesses and home offices a decade later.
 In 1964 IBM combined magnetic tape (MT) storage with